dsjanks1/ram-test/README.md

  2. `npm i` Install node_modules

- 1. `npm run start` //Starts the application using nodemon and ts-node to do cold reloading.
+ 1. `npm run start` //Starts the application and excutes the two functions in index.ts, this will gernerate the universe, write to JSON file and generate the report using nodemon and ts-node to do cold reloading.

 ## Programming Challenge - Starship Captain